vampjaz/razer_blade_stealth_hackintosh/README.md

 GPU
 ----

 All I needed to do is inject a `device-id` in the GPU properties section and use `lilucpu=9` as a boot arg to get full acceleration, including video decode.
 I can run it at the full 3200x1800 resolution (or 1600x900 HiDPI mode) and get acceleration, but it seems to flicker at that resolution.
 I don't use that however, I simply run at 2560x1440 using [RDM](https://github.com/usr-sse2/RDM) which is about 125% scaling, giving me the amount of screen space I want.
 There is no flickering at this resolution.
-I even get full resolution in Clover, so the Clovy theme looks very sharp.
+I even get full resolution in Clover, so the theme looks very sharp.

 SSD
 ----